koenhoeijmakers/laravel-translatable/README.md

 ```

 ### Storing
-You'll store your translations as if they're attributes on the model, so this will work like a charm:
+You'll store your translations as if they're attributes on the Model, so this will work like a charm:
 ```php
 Animal::create(['name' => 'Ape']);
 ```